tsphikas/PigGame/README.md

 Gameplay

--Each turn a player rolls a die until either a 1 is rolled or the player decides to hold.
+git -Each turn a player rolls a die until either a 1 is rolled or the player decides to hold.

 -If the player rolls a 1, they score nothing and the turn passes to the next player.